-Important TIPS
+' ■1 Important TIPS

-- Have a general idea of the person's income and assets prior to calling. - If there is a waitlist for services, ask when the waitlist might open again or if there are other programs that might help in the interim. - Rather than ask about a specific program, ask open-ended questions since there may be other programs that can belp address your need - since there may be other programs that can help address your need.
+- Have a general idea of the person's income and assets prior to calling. - If there is a waitlist for services, ask when the waitlist might open again or if there are other programs that might help in the interim. - Rather than ask about a specific program, ask open-ended questions since there may be other programs that can help address your need.